b1rs1f1r/htmlaudioplayer/README.md

-# htmlaudioplayer
+# HTML5 Audio Player
-HTML5 Video Player
+This is a basic audio player in HTML5.
+You can listen your musics with your audio player and your codes.